-Developments on the Inkblot Test: Adaptations
+Developments on the Inkblot Test: Scoring

 As the inkblot test grew and developed, variations of the core idea formed.